Facet Joint Degenerative Disease

 A conservative schedule of physiotherapy may be all you need to manage your symptoms of facet joint degenerative disease.
 For instance, with a physician’s permission, simple exercises can help you maintain flexibility and mobility.
 Try activities that won’t put too much stress on the joints, like swimming or walking on a treadmill.
 Exercise also can lead to weight loss, which can help reduce joint pain.

 Mild chiropractic work can increase circulation in the affected area, while also releasing tension from the surrounding muscles and ligaments.
 A numbing facet joint injection can not only help your physician to pinpoint the diseased joint, but a direct injection of anti-inflammatory steroids can reduce pain so that exercise is more manageable.
 Furthermore, your physician may recommend hot packs, cold packs, physical therapy and a combination of over-the-counter and prescription medications.

 If you feel that facet joint degenerative disease is adversely affecting your life, the experts at Laser Spine Institute may be able to help.
 We perform a variety of minimally invasive procedures using the latest minimally invasive technology.
-Contact us today for a free review or your MRI or CT scan.
+Contact us today for your MRI or CT scan review.